Battlecruiser: World War II

 The Japanese Kongō-class battlecruisers were extensively used as carrier escorts for most of their wartime career due to their high speed.
-Their World War I–era armament was weaker and their upgraded armour was still thin compared to contemporary battleships.
+Although classified as fast battleships by the Japanese, their World War I–era armament was weaker and their upgraded armour was still thin compared to contemporary battleships.
 On 13 November 1942, during the First Naval Battle of Guadalcanal, Hiei stumbled across American cruisers and destroyers at point-blank range.
 The ship was badly damaged in the encounter and had to be towed by her sister ship Kirishima.
 Both were spotted by American aircraft the following morning and Kirishima was forced to cast off her tow because of repeated aerial attacks.
 Hiei's captain ordered her crew to abandon ship after further damage and scuttled Hiei in the early evening of 14 November.
 On the night of 14/15 November during the Second Naval Battle of Guadalcanal, Kirishima returned to Ironbottom Sound, but encountered the American battleships South Dakota and Washington.
 While failing to detect Washington, Kirishima engaged South Dakota with some effect.
 Washington opened fire a few minutes later at short range and badly damaged Kirishima, knocking out her aft turrets, jamming her rudder, and hitting the ship below the waterline.
 The flooding proved to be uncontrollable and Kirishima capsized three and a half hours later.

 Returning to Japan after the Battle of Leyte Gulf, Kongō was torpedoed and sunk by the American submarine Sealion II on 21 November 1944.
 Haruna was moored at Kure, Japan when the naval base was attacked by American carrier aircraft on 24 and 28 July 1945.
 The ship was only lightly damaged by a single bomb hit on 24 July, but was hit a dozen more times on 28 July and sank at her pier.
 She was refloated after the war and scrapped in early 1946.